cjbnc/rpi_thermometers/README.md

 30 seconds or so, you have plenty of time.

 You now have all you need to write a polling program in your favorite language.
-The python code that I adpated in this repo just reads those device files every 30 seconds and parses the t-value out of the response.
+The python code that I adapted in this repo just reads those device files every 30 seconds and parses the t-value out of the response.